fillumina/netbeans-builder-module/README.md

 ![image of the builder](https://raw.githubusercontent.com/fillumina/netbeans_builder_module/master/full_image.png "Image of the builder")

+## Download

+The plugin can be downloaded from the [Netbeans Plugin Center](http://plugins.netbeans.org/plugin/55184/?show=true).

 ## Constants

 Accessing fields via reflection is risky because string names cannot be